Names, Trademarks, and URLs

 Creating a strong brand name takes thought, time, and research.
 Do the work early and your brand value will grow exponentially.

-To learn more about trademarks and intellectual property check out this helpful guide provided by the Minnesota Department of Employment and Economic Development.
+To learn more about trademarks and intellectual property check out the resources provided by the Minnesota Department of Employment and Economic Development.